 1. They’re Giving You That Look

 Sometimes, you can just see in someone's eyes that they're looking at you as more than a friend or a fling.
 Someone will gaze at you with an expression of warmth and affection when they're starting to see you as a potential new partner.
 Maybe their eyes will linger on yours as you're sitting across the table from each other at dinner, or they won't be able to stop looking at you when you part ways.
-If you notice this and reciprocate those feelings, look back at them in the same way and enjoy the connection.
+If you notice this and reciprocate those feelings, pay attention to them in the same way and enjoy the connection.
 You can save the words for later.

 2. You’re Hanging Out More Than Once a Week